argoproj/argo-cd/docs/user-guide/diff-strategies.md

 are only triggered when:

 - An Application refresh or hard-refresh is requested.
-- There is a new revision in the repo where Argo CD Application is targeting.
+- There is a new revision in the repo which the Argo CD Application is targeting.
 - Argo CD Application spec changed.